Jiapeng-Xu/Jiapeng-Xu.github.io/_pages/about.md

 # 👨🏻‍💻 About Me

 Hi all, I am **Jiapeng Xu (徐佳鹏)**.
 I am currently a PhD candidate at the MRC Biostatistics Unit, University of Cambridge.
+I am supervised by Dr. Pavel Mozgunov and Dr. Thomas Jaki.
 Before starting my PhD, I worked as a Biostatistician in the Department of Biomedical Data Science at Stanford University, where I conducted two years of full-time research in **Clinical Trial Design** and found my true passion for this research area.

 I hold a Master's degree in Statistics from Columbia University and a Bachelor's degree in Financial Mathematics, jointly awarded by the University of Liverpool and Xi'an Jiaotong-Liverpool University (XJTLU).